Jacob Meyers Player Props: Astros vs. Twins

 - Meyers hit .227 with six doubles, two triples, a home run and seven walks.

-- He went deep once out of 54 games a year ago, going deep in 0.6% of his plate appearances.
+- He went deep once out of 54 games a year ago, leaving the ballpark in 0.6% of his plate appearances.

+- Meyers drove in a run in 18.5% of his 54 games last year, with two or more RBIs in 7.4% of them (four).
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.